khulnasoft/readyapi.js/documentation/adonisjs.md

 [Head over to the repository](https://github.com/ad-on-is/adonis-autoswagger) to learn more about the configuration file or how to use it with AdonisJS 5.

-## Render your OpenAPI reference with Readyapi
+## Render your OpenAPI reference with Scalar

-To actually serve an OpenAPI file and render the reference with Readyapi you can extend your routes file:
+To actually serve an OpenAPI file and render the reference with Scalar you can extend your routes file:

 ```
 // start/routes.ts